S02 - Taurus

 Gugalanna.

-Long before the Greeks, the Sumerians saw the Bull of Heaven - Gugalanna, the Great Bull.
+Long before the Greeks, the Sumerians saw the Bull of Heaven.
+Gugalanna, the Great Bull.
 In the Epic of Gilgamesh, Gugalanna is sent to earth as a force of divine famine.
 A creature so massive that its every breath creates a chasm in the ground.
 Three breaths and three hundred warriors fall into the earth.
 This is not a domesticated animal.
-This is the raw, unrefined force that the Taurus processing style contains - the weight of existence, the sheer physical power required to maintain life in a material world.
+This is the raw, unrefined force that the fixed earth contains.
+The weight of existence, the sheer physical power required to maintain life in a material world.

-When Taurus digs in it is not stubbornness as character flaw.
+When it digs in it is not stubbornness as character flaw.
 It is the ancient instinct of the Bull of Heaven refusing to be moved from the patch of earth it has claimed as its own.
 The cosmological necessity of the thing that will not be shifted.
 Someone has to hold the ground.
 Someone has to be the thing that is still there when everything else has moved.
-The fixed earth quality as a function, not a failing.

 The Apis bull of Memphis.